reframejs/reframe/docs/overview.template.md

 > Any UI that can be written with React, will eventually be written with React.

-Reframe embraces that future
+Reframe embraces that future by making it easier to implement a web app with React and by supporting DOM-static web apps.

+> Reframes treats both interactive (DOM-dynamic) web apps and non-interactive (DOM-static) web apps as first-class citizens.

-###### Reframe encourages DOM-static views
+###### DOM-static views VS DOM-dynamic views

-Another trend in web development is to make views interactive only if necessary.
+Another trend in web development is to make views interactive (in other words DOM-dynamic) only if necessary.
 In the past, we had the tendency to jump on the interactive views bandwagon too easily.
-Over time, we learned that interactive views are, by nature, significantly more difficult to implement than static views.
+Over time, we learned that DOM-dynamic views are, by nature, significantly more difficult to implement than DOM-static views.

 > Views should be made interactive only if necessary